cyevgeniy/evg.moe/content/ed/atom_sunset.md

 website for 2014 year on [waybackmachine](https://web.archive.org/),
 but Wikipedia says that it was released in 2015), Github released Atom ( I personally can't recall when I first heard of Atom) - "A hackable editor for the 21st Century".
 It quickly became very popular, because...
-I don't know why, I've never liked it.
+I don't know why, I never liked it.
 Anyway, it's the fact.
 Atom was a loud name.
 None of "Best editors for..."  types of articles and blog posts hadn't mentioned Atom as a honorable member of their lists.
 It was built using web technologies ( that wasn't so popular as now ),